 Learn more about right whale disentanglement challenges and tools in this Q&A with NOAA Biologist David Morin, who coordinates disentanglement efforts.

 For Mendy Garron, a “typical” workday doesn’t exist.
 As the NOAA Fisheries Marine Mammal Stranding and Response Program Coordinator for the northern states in the Greater Atlantic Region, she helps coordinate emergency response efforts for marine mammals, including North Atlantic right whales, that are stranded, in distress, or dead.

-Learn more about stranding emergency response and analysis for the North Atlantic right whale in this Q&A with NOAA Marine Biologist Mendy Garron, who coordinates stranding response efforts along the East Coast.
+Learn more about right whale stranding emergency response and analysis in this Q&A with Mendy.

 Meet the Experts: Shannon Bettridge and Peter Kelliher

-Learn more about ship strike reduction and response for the North Atlantic right whale in this Q&A with Marine Mammal and Sea Turtle Conservation Division Chief Shannon Bettridge and Greater Atlantic Regional Marine Mammal Ship Strike and Monitoring Coordinator Peter Kelliher.
+Learn more about right whale ship strike reduction and response in this Q&A with Marine Mammal and Sea Turtle Conservation Division Chief Shannon Bettridge and Greater Atlantic Regional Marine Mammal Ship Strike and Monitoring Coordinator Peter Kelliher.

-Bettridge and Kelliher work with NOAA’s marine mammal survey team and shipping data analysts to review right whale locations and understand where co-occurrence with ships is most prevalent.
+Shannon and Peter work with NOAA’s marine mammal survey team and shipping data analysts to review right whale locations and understand where co-occurrence with ships is most prevalent.
 Knowing where the whales are located from year to year, and even day to day, is especially important when establishing protective management areas.